alfanfauzy/mileapp-test/README.md

 -   Access the website in [Mile App Vercel](https://mileapp-test.vercel.app/)
 -   User must `Login` to acces Map Page
 -   My answer for all question test, please access in link [Answer Question](https://mileapp-test.vercel.app/exam) or Click in `Go To Test Frontend MileApp ▶️` in website

+## 🖊 Assesment Source Code

+-   If you want to see and review my exam source code, I put the file in `/src/shared/exam.js`